alban-read/modula-2/README.md

 XDS strings are ascii not unicode; which helps explain some very small exe sizes.

-The compilers generate 32bit code; either 386-pentium-pro native or via C translation.
+The compilers generate 32bit code; either (386; 486; pentium; pentium-pro) native or via C translation.

 These are originally from the 1990s an era when 16MB was a lot of memory for a PC.